BitcoinDesign/Guide/guide/designing-products/accessibility.md

 #### Literacy

-Illiteracy is the inability of a person to read/write or understand a simple statement that is related to his/her everyday life.
-There are over 700 million illiterate adults around the world and more than half of them are women. ([source](http://uis.unesco.org/en/topic/literacy))
+Illiteracy is a person's inability to read, write, or understand a simple statement that is related to their everyday life.
+There are over 700 million illiterate adults worldwide, and more than half of them are women ([source](http://uis.unesco.org/en/topic/literacy)).

 ## Tips and examples